reed-adept/aria-matlab/README.txt

-Interface that provides a handful of essential features of ARIA in Matlab or Simulink for controlling the robot and receiving key information from it.
+Interfaces that provide a handful of essential features of ARIA in Matlab or Simulink for controlling the robot and receiving key information from it.

+After retrieving this repository, move and rename the resulting directory to a subdirectory of the Aria installation location: /usr/local/Aria/matlab on Linux or C:\Program Files\MobileRobots\Aria\matlab on Windows.

 ARIA Simple Interface for Matlab
 --------------------------------